jomalonejia/Cz-Portal-Front-Shop/README.md

 ## Introduction

-This project is the front page for Cz-Portal's shop
+This project is the front page for Cz-Portal's shop , need the backend service [Cz-Portal-Server](https://github.com/jomalonejia/Cz-Portal-Server)

 ## stack
 * reactjs